zain148/aman-atg/README.md

 ### ✨ Quick Facts

-- 👨🏽‍💻 I’m currently working on my portfolio & opensource projects.
+- 👨🏽‍💻 I’m currently working as a freelancer @Upwork.
 - 🌱 I’m currently learning Unit-Testing.
 - 🤔 I’m looking for help for my future MERN projects.
 - 💬 Ask me about anything related to JS, React, Redux, Firebase.(After googling it 😜😌)